 6 million reasons to support learning and growth.

-These ten initiatives outline the California Teachers Association’s expectations for a quality public education based on student-centered proven strategies from preschool through higher education.
+These ten initiatives outline our union’s expectations for a quality public education based on student-centered proven strategies from preschool through higher education.

 Our Ten Measures Are

 - Physical education

 - World languages

 - Career-technical education

 Learning over testing.

 A focus on standardized testing has narrowed expectations and learning.